ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Actions to take
 '''''''''''''''

--  Verify that there is no reason to think that an exact revert won’t exacerbate the issue.
-For example, if it’s a postinst failure due to an upgrade path problem, or some other latent bug triggered by the action of updating itself, then an exact revert is probably not appropriate.
+-  Verify that there is no reason to think that an exact revert won't exacerbate the issue.
+For example, if it's a postinst failure due to an upgrade path problem, or some other latent bug triggered by the action of updating itself, then an exact revert is probably not appropriate.
 In this case, these instructions end and you will need